rmgibbo/wetfe/docs/glossary.md

 : A d20 roll against the hardiness or mettle table that determines the magnitude of mitigation of incoming damage.
 Generally, all anatomical damage is mitigated with a defense roll governed by constitution; all psychological damage is mitigated with a defense roll governed by willpower; and the remaining damage types—infernal, celestial, and exotic—bypass defenses.
 Overrolls result in the minimum level of the defense table.

 deque
-: _Pronounced "deck"._ A vertical column of chips.
+: _Pronounced "deck."_ A vertical column of chips.
 The position of the different types of chips in a deque is directly relevant to resolving many game effects.
 For example, power chips Ⓟ accumulate above soul chips Ⓢ, indicating that incoming damage is first applied to (and absorbed by) the power chips before the underlying soul chips.

 dexterity, DEX
 : The quality encompassing a being’s physical agility, reflexes, acrobatics, and finesse with tools and weapons.